 Julia Cumes is a South African born photographer based in New England, MA.
-She specializes in photojournalism, environmental portraiture, travel and editorial photography as well as fine art photography.
+She specializes in photojournalism, environmental portraiture, travel and editorial photography.

 Julia was born in South Africa and moved to the United States as a 15-year-old.
 She first fell in love with photography as a teenager in South Africa when she began shooting black and white film and printing her own work.
 Since then she has completed a B.A. at Brandeis University, an M.F.A. in writing at Cornell University, a Masters in Photojournalism at Syracuse University’s Newhouse School and has been working as a photographer ever since.